main article: inculcation

 understanding the philosophy

-How one should do is by constructing everything linearly:
+How one should do is by constructing everything linearly.

 • Configuration space Lagrangian dynamics, any other ODE